Belair, South Australia: Religion

 As of 2021, a majority of Belair residents don't identify with a religion, with 59.2% of residents falling into the census category of "Secular Beliefs and Other Spiritual Beliefs and No Religious Affiliation".
 The most commonly stated religious affiliations in the 2021 census were Anglican (11.1%), Catholic (9.5%), and the Uniting Church (5.9%).
 Churches in the suburb include Holy Innocents Anglican Church Belair and Belair Uniting Church, both on the same road (Sheoak Road).

 Transport

 The Adelaide-Wolseley railway line runs through Belair, with the Pinera and Belair railway stations being serviced by the Belair railway line, operated by Adelaide Metro.

+The suburb is also serviced by regular bus routes, such as the 195, 196 and 197.

 Education

 Belair falls within the catchment area of Belair Jean Bonython Kindergarten, which is in the neighbouring suburb of Glenalta.
 It is a preschool providing education for children aged 3 to 5.

 The suburb includes Belair Primary School, which originally opened in 1957.
 Belair Schools used to include two separate schools: Belair Primary School and Belair Junior Primary School.
 The two schools co-located in 1997 and amalgamated into a single school in 2013.
 Since 2013 the schools have catered to students from Reception to Year 6.
 The school follows the IB Primary Years Programme, and it is a member of the Eco School Network.

 There are no public high schools in Belair.
 The suburb is part of the catchment area for Blackwood High School in Eden Hills.
 The suburb does, however, include the private school St John's Grammar School, which teaches students from pre-school through to Year 12.